Virginity-Bot/virginity-bot/README.md

 ### Potential Improvements

 -   Alpha virgin role - rename to Ω Virgin?
--   Dockerize application
 -   Add more commands
--   Have bot assign roles
--   Give bot scheduler, for wiping or announcing
--   Have Bot auto create/add channel for annoucements.
 -   Suggestions Welcome.

 ## Run your own Virginity Bot